-Tanking is a cementitious form of basement waterproofing that has been applied to basements, cellars and other underground spaces for decades.
+Tanking is either a bitumen or cementitious form of basement waterproofing that has been applied to basements, cellars and other underground spaces for decades.

-For tanking to work it must be applied to stable, undamaged walls.
+For tanking to work it must be applied to stable and sound substrates.
 There also has to be exceptional attention paid to weak points in the space, such as the wall to floor joint.
 When a qualified team has applied a professional tanking installation, it should be watertight and leave you with a dry space ready for practical use.

 If tanking is not an option, or your current tanking has failed due to reasons above, then there are other basement waterproofing methods that could be a better fit.

 Transform a dank, damp space into a safe, dry basement.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.